DeadByDevs/dbd_assets/readme.md

-add src/config.rs with const DBD_OFFICIAL_API

-then
+# dbd_assets

+## how to set up the environment:

+- add in src/config.rs:
+  pub const DBD_OFFICIAL_API: &'static str = ""

+## how to run the program:

+- cargo build
-cargo build && cargo run
+- cargo run